mewhhaha/apecs-unity-tutorial-haskell/README.md

 # Unity Tutorial Project in Haskell with Apecs and SDL2

 This is a project based on the Unity 2D Roguelike tutorial.
-It doesn't follow the tutorial exactly, but is similar.
+It doesn't follow the tutorial by the letter, but is very similar.
 Assets are from [https://learn.unity.com/project/2d-roguelike-tutorial](https://learn.unity.com/project/2d-roguelike-tutorial).
 It is built upon the ECS [apecs](https://hackage.haskell.org/package/apecs) for game logic and [sdl2](https://www.libsdl.org/download-2.0.php) for window management, images, audio and fonts.

 ![GIF of the game](./public/footage.gif)